ShenCiao/CialloVulkan/README.md

 <figure>
     <p align="center"> <img src=".\articles\strokeManipulation.gif"/></p>
 </figure>

-*Fig. - Screenshot from StrokeStrip: Joint Parameterization and Fitting of Stroke Clusters.*
+*Fig. - Screenshot from the paper StrokeStrip: Joint Parameterization and Fitting of Stroke Clusters.*

 The polyline keeps noise information, meanwhile bezier curve helps to edit polyline's overall shapes.
 When it comes to animating, bezier curve can make animation like bones in 3D after binding, which lets 2D artists reuse their data within stroke level.